Eternalland-Server/IMPORTANT/README.md

 You may be able to find some useful code / development ideas in the repository.
 Most of the projects I'm responsible for maybe trashily written, especially in terms of part of hardcode.

-The development time was the happiest time of my life so far, thank you very much [@justwei](https://github.com/xxxijustwei) and my former boss.
+The development time was the happiest time of my life so far, thank you so much [@justwei](https://github.com/xxxijustwei) and my former boss.